ednet-dev/cms/apps/one/lib/presentation/README.md

 - [MIGRATION-PLAN.md](./MIGRATION-PLAN.md) - Outlines the screen to page migration
 - [PRESENTATION-REFACTORING-LONGTERM-MEMORY](../PRESENTATION-REFACTORING-LONGTERM-MEMORY) - Comprehensive refactoring plan

+## Current Migration Status

+The presentation layer is undergoing a migration from screens (legacy container components) to pages (modern container components).
+Here's the current status:

+### Completed Migrations:
+- ModelDetailScreenScaffold → ModelDetailPage
+- DomainDetailScreen → DomainDetailPage
+- GraphApp (in graph_application.dart) → GraphPage

+### In Progress:
+- Migrating HomePage from screens to pages
+- Adding support for named routes
+- Implementing enhanced breadcrumb navigation

+For detailed information on the migration progress and plan, see [MIGRATION-PLAN.md](./MIGRATION-PLAN.md).

 ## Key Components

 ### Pages